kontena/kontena/docs/using-kontena/stats.md

 loadbalancer-4                 2.05%           220.73M / N/A        N/A             61.7G/16.42G
 ```

-Statistics are stored in a capped collection so that the database size does not grow to unexpected sizes.
+Statistics are stored in a capped collection so that the database size does not grow to an unexpected size.
 Capped collection can be thought of like a fifo buffer, when the collection gets full the oldest entries are removed to accomodate new statistics.

 ## Exporting stats

-While CLI provides a quick look on the current state of service it would be beneficial to also see longer term trends.
+While CLI provides a quick look at the current state of service it would be beneficial to also see longer term trends.
 For that purpose Kontena can export the statistics in [StatsD protocol](https://github.com/b/statsd_spec).

 Statistics exporting can be activated on a grid by updating it:
 ```